How to send push notifications to Apple Push Notifications service

 Silent/background notifications

 We support sending APNS notifications as "silent", data-only notifications within Knock.
-You can enable this per push notification template under the 3-dot menu in the header of the template editor.
+You can enable this per push notification template by clicking "Manage template settings" in the header of the template editor.

 When silent push is enabled, we'll no longer pass through the content payload and your message will be sent with the content-available: 1 flag as expected by APNS.
 All properties in the data payload described above will be sent with your notification.